pmiroslawski/dev-platform-demo-app-php/README.md

-This repository contains a demo PHP app and can be a working example of the  app which uses my `dev-platform` as the base running stack.
+This repository contains a demo PHP app and can be a working example of the app which uses [`Dev Platform`](https://github.com/pmiroslawski/dev-platform) as the base stack.

 Read the description of [documentation](https://github.com/pmiroslawski/dev-platform) to see what a `Dev Platform` is and how to run it.